ultimate271/notes/dostoevsky/brothers03.04.md

 “I think not.”

+#### Mitya returns to his confession, revealing that Ivan knows everything as well
 “Hush, Alyosha, hush, darling!
 I could kiss your hand, you touch me so.
 That rogue Grushenka has an eye for men.
 She told me once that she’d devour you one day.
 There, there, I won’t!
 From this field of corruption